michaelforney/dnssec-rr/README.md

 This repository contains a few tools for working with DNSSEC.
 The tools are implemented using [BearSSL].

+For a detailed description of DNSSEC and how these tools fit together, see this [blog post].

 ## Generating keys

 You can generate your ZSK (zone-signing key) and KSK (key-signing